Sil68/GettingandCleaningDataCourseProjectCoursera/README.md

 **********

-# Assignment # {#assignment}
+# Assignment

 Create a R script called _*```run_analysis.R```*_ that carries out the following steps:

-#.
-Merges the training and the test sets to create one data set;
+1. Merges the training and the test sets to create one data set;
-#.
-Extracts only the measurements on the mean and standard deviation for each measurement;
+2. Extracts only the measurements on the mean and standard deviation for each measurement;
-#.
-Uses descriptive activity names to name the activities in the data set;
+3. Uses descriptive activity names to name the activities in the data set;
-#.
-Appropriately labels the data set with descriptive variable names;
+4. Appropriately labels the data set with descriptive variable names;
-#.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject;
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject;
-#.
-Export the tidy data set as a txt file created with write.table() using row.name=FALSE.
+6. Export the tidy data set as a txt file created with write.table() using row.name=FALSE.

 **********

-# Project # {#project}
+# Project

 The project comprises several directories and files, all of which are outlined below.

-## Directory structure ## {#directory_structure}
+## Directory structure

 In the project directory you will find several subdirectories.